American/Caribbean Law Externship

 Watch video for details about this program.

-The Caribbean Law Internship is a comparative law directed study course intended to familiarize students with the judiciary and laws of various nations.
-A consortium of schools from the United States and the Caribbean participate in the program, and each semester a participating school serves as host of the internship program.
+The Caribbean Law externship is a comparative law directed study course intended to familiarize students with the judiciary and laws of various nations.
+A consortium of schools from the United States and the Caribbean participate in the program, and each semester a participating school serves as host of the externship program.
 Generally, a United States school serves as host during the fall semester and a Caribbean school serves as host during the spring semester.

 Students perform directed research and prepare written and oral responses to problems and legal questions generated by government officials (e.g., Attorneys General and United States Attorneys).
 Although students perform most of their work from their home campuses, the capstone of the program is a three-day workshop at the host location that is attended by students from each of the participating law schools.
 At this event, students participate in group sessions, are individually mooted by faculty advisors, and give a final oral presentation before the government officials who formulated the problems.
 In addition to the above, students monitor, research, and report on significant cases and legislation affecting international relations, with particular emphasis placed on the single market economy known as CARICOM and the new Caribbean Court of Justice.